 Phone: 0330 440 1614 (standard call charges apply)

-If you’re not happy with a product or service you bought online, an alternative way to submit a complaint is through the Online Dispute Resolution website.
+If you’re not happy with a product or service you bought online, you can submit your complaint through the EU online dispute resolution platform website.

-Although you can use it for cross-border and domestic issues, it could be easier to contact the Ombudsman for Vodafone directly for domestic disputes.
+It can be used for cross-border and domestic issues although you can contact the Ombudsman directly for domestic disputes.